jcoliz/AzDeploy.Bicep/Compute/README.md

 ## Step 7: Tear down the VM afterward

-When you're all done, be sure to tear down the VM to avoid ongoing changes:
+When you're all done, be sure to tear down the VM to avoid ongoing charges:

 ```powershell
 az group delete --yes --name $env:RESOURCEGROUP